Asset Location Can Reduce Taxation

 Taxable Accounts

 Often used for short- and intermediate-term needs because they are relatively liquid.
-Even though income tax may arise annually on taxable earnings with this account, clients can access assets at any time without an additional 10% federal tax.
+Even though income tax may arise annually on taxable earnings with this account, clients can access assets at any time without additional taxes or penalties.

 Examples: